-Most medicines are safe to take with FAEs, but they are usually avoided in people who are taking immune suppressing drugs such as Ciclosporin and are not usually given in combination with other psoriasis treatments such as phototherapy (UV therapy), retinoids or Methotrexate.
-Drugs which can cause kidney injury (nephrotoxic) should be avoided with FAEs.
+Most medicines are safe to take with FAEs, but they are usually avoided in people who are taking immune suppressive drugs such as ciclosporin and are not usually given in combination with other psoriasis treatments such as phototherapy (UV therapy), retinoids or methotrexate.
+Drugs which can cause kidney injury (nephrotoxic) should be avoided whilst taking FAEs.

-Tell your doctor, nurse and pharmacist if you take any new medication, including overthe-counter treatment, herbal medicine and supplements.
+Tell your doctor, nurse or pharmacist if you take any new medication, including over-the-counter treatment, herbal medicine and supplements.